Current information on Covid-19 - Please click here to see the current information on Covid-19. - Read More

-This course provided the opportunity to gain a vocational qualification that gives a basic introduction to the sector.
+This course provides the opportunity to gain a vocational qualification that gives a basic introduction to the sector.
 This includes the knowledge and understanding of child development and well-being necessary for working with children in a variety of settings.
 It gives learners an insight into their preferred learning styles and assists in developing their ability to study.

 There are 3 units:

-Assessment: 50% examination, 50% controlled assessment
+Assessment: 50% examination, 50% controlled assessment.

 Exam Board: Edexcel

 BTEC Nationals are vocational qualifications that are designed to provide specialist work-related qualifications in a range of sectors.
-This course offers students opportunity to learn about concepts related to human development, health, safety, security, issues such as equality, diversity and the various social care and health care provisions in the UK.
-The Extended Certificate requires students to complete 4 units over 2 years.
+This course offers students the opportunity to learn about concepts related to human development, health, safety, security, issues such as equality, diversity and the various social care and health care provisions in the UK.
+The Extended Certificate requires students to complete four units over 2 years.
 These are assessed via external exams and internal marked coursework.
 These include compulsory units:

 Assessment: 50% external exam and 50% coursework.